Divorce Travel By Grace Ann Diaz for Divorce Saloon International Magazine: Le Saloon

 Today’s Divorce Travel tip: Have you ever heard of poustinia?
 It is a retreat – normally in a place like a small secluded cabin far away from everything.
 Do you know what the word means and it origins?
 It is a Russian word and it means “thing apart” and in Russian has to do with the desert.
 Sometimes after a divorce, you want to get away and that is why the divorce travel industry is growing because people like you are demanding new and different travel opportunities.

-In modern Western parlance as I said the poutinia usually refers to a type of small, quiet, peaceful place where one can go to reflect, meditate, pray and rid oneself of all the “noise” of modern life.
-There are several poustina retreats in abbeys around the world – especially in UK and Scotland.
+In modern Western parlance as I said the poustinia usually refers to a type of small, quiet, peaceful place where one can go to reflect, meditate, pray and rid oneself of all the “noise” of modern life.
+There are several poustinia retreats in abbeys around the world – especially in the UK and Scotland.
 The concept was introduced in the West by a woman named Catherine Doherty – a Russian born aristocrat and divorcée.

 Born at the turn of the century into the wealth and luxury of Russian nobility, condemned to death during the Bolshevik Revolution, an immigrant to North America, friend of the rich and famous, victim of an unhappy marriage and divorce, foundress of the Friendship Houses in America and the Madonna Houses throughout the world given to serving the poor, a pioneer in the Civil Rights Movement and a woman passionately in love with God, Catherine de Hueck Doherty remains an enigma years after her death.
 Considered a saint by some (her cause for canonization is under consideration) and a charlatan by others, hers is an undeniably extraordinary story.